 NMIC and Re One are subject to certain capital and dividend rules and regulations prescribed by jurisdictions in which they are authorized to operate and the GSEs that may restrict their ability to pay dividends to NMIH.
 Under Wisconsin law, NMIC and Re One may pay dividends up to specified levels (i.e., "ordinary" dividends) with 30 days' prior notice to the Wisconsin OCI.
 Dividends in larger amounts (i.e., "extraordinary" dividends), are subject to the Wisconsin OCI's prior approval.
 Under Wisconsin law, an extraordinary dividend is defined as any payment or distribution that together with other dividends and distributions made within the preceding twelve months exceeds the lesser of (i) 10% of the insurer's statutory policyholders' surplus as of the preceding December 31 or (ii) adjusted statutory net income for the twelve-month period ending the preceding December 31.
-On April 1, 2022, NMIC paid a \$34.9 million ordinary course dividend to NMIH and has the capacity to pay aggregate ordinary dividends of \$98.0 million to NMIH during the twelve-month period ending December 31, 2023.
+During the year ended December 31, 2023, NMIC paid a \$98.0 million ordinary course dividend to NMIH, representing its full ordinary course dividends of \$96.3 million to NMIH during the twelve-month period ending December 31, 2024.

 The remaining net assets from dividend capacity are considered restricted.
-As of December 31, 2022, the amount of restricted net assets held by our consolidated insurance subsidiaries, which represents our equity investment in those insurance subsidiaries less their aggregate dividend capacity, totaled \$2.1 billion, compared to \$2.0 billion as of December 31, 2021.
+As of December 31, 2023, the amount of restricted net assets held by our consolidated insurance subsidiaries, which represents our equity investment in those insurance subsidiaries less their aggregate dividend capacity, totaled \$2.5 billion, compared to \$2.1 billion as of December 31, 2022.